 Minimalism is a way of life where common things are kept to the least possible numbers.
 ‘Less is more’ … this is the philosophy behind minimalism.
 Minimalism is not about restricting oneself but more about enjoying what we already have.
 Minimalists tend to get the most out of their things.
 A friend of mine uses a APS-C sensor camera with a 50mm lens.
 This is all that he owns when it comes to photography.
 On asking about the lack of wideangle, tele or macro, he simply says that he is happy with the photographs he is able to create which his equipment.
 He does not find them limiting in any sense.
 There was a time when I had a Nikon D200 camera body with just a Nikkor 50mm lens.
 Visualization was easy when I had that setup.

 Another associated thought is that of anti-consumerism.
 Here the idea is to go opposite to the trend of buying everything.
 Anti-consumerists do not rush to buy the latest camera accessories or gadgets.
 They manage with everything that still works.
 I have seen photographers of today still using DSLRs like D90 and D200 which were the best of the breed in their times.
 No, using old film cameras is not anti-consumerism, since there are very few new film camera manufacturers left.
 Using old film cameras is practically forced on people who still use film.
+Some of them use it for the love of film cameras, but it is not anti-consumerism.
 Anti-consumerists do not go on acquiring stuff.

 Purists are a third associated breed.
 These are the ones who love to keep things simple.
 Most of the purists use simple metering modes in their cameras and find comfort in calculating flash power using guide numbers rather than by understanding through the lens flash power calculations.
 Purists love cameras with obvious controls of various camera functions that are important for photography.
 They do not run after high fps, high ISO performance or built in camera’s post-processing capabilities.
 Purists are the ones who still long for those carefree days of Leica rangefinders using film or Nikon FM and F series SLRs.